 10.44.1 General

-If the Link Measurement Request frame is sent within a PPDU defined in Clause 29, the Number of Transmit Chains Reported (NTX) field in the DMG Link Margin element within the Link Measurement Report frame shall be set to the same value indicated in the EDMG TPC Configuration element within the Link Measurement Request.
+If the Link Measurement Request frame is sent within a PPDU defined in Clause 29, the Number of Transmit Chains Reported (NTX) field in the DMG Link Margin element within the Link Measurement Report frame shall be set to the same value indicated in the EDMG TPC Configuration subelement within the Link Measurement Request.
 In this case, the requesting STA may use the reported MCS, SNR, and link margin values when transmitting frames to the STA indicated in the RA field of the Link Measurement Request frame using multiple transmit chains.

-To initiate a periodic link measurement with a peer STA, the requesting STA shall transmit a Link Measurement Request frame to the peer STA that includes the Periodic Report Request field.
-The requesting STA should transmit at least one Management or Data frame (e.g., a QoS Null frame) to the peer STA, preferably requiring acknowledgement, every interval of time indicated by the value of the Reporting Interval field within the Periodic Report Request field to keep the statistics reported in the periodic Link Measurement Report frames transmitted by the peer STA updated.
+To initiate a periodic link measurement with a peer STA, the requesting STA shall transmit a Link Measurement Request frame to the peer STA that includes the Periodic Report Request subelement.
+The requesting STA should transmit at least one Management or Data frame (e.g., a QoS Null frame) to the peer STA, preferably requiring acknowledgement, every interval of time indicated by the value of the Reporting Interval field within the Periodic Report Request subelement to keep the statistics reported in the periodic Link Measurement Report frames transmitted by the peer STA updated.

 Change the third paragraph as follows

 If the Dialog Token field in the Link Measurement Request frame is equal to a nonzero value, the responding STA shall perform the measurement on the next frame received from the requesting STA and shall send back a Link Measurement Report frame corresponding to the received frame.
-If the Link Measurement Request frame includes the Periodic Report Request field and the responding STA accepts a periodic link measurement request, at the time indicated by the value of the Reporting Start Time subfield, the responding STA shall send at least one Link Measurement Report frame to the requesting STA for each report interval.
+If the Link Measurement Request frame includes the Periodic Report Request subelement and the responding STA accepts a periodic link measurement request, at the time indicated by the value of the Reporting Start Time subfield, the responding STA shall send at least one Link Measurement Report frame including the Periodic Report subelement to the requesting STA for each report interval.
 The transmission of this unsolicited Link Measurement Report frame should be as close as possible to the start of each consecutive report interval subject to channel access rules.
 The total number of report intervals shall be equal to the value of the Reporting Count subfield in the Link Measurement Request frame.
-If the Link Measurement Request frame includes the Periodic Report Request field and the responding STA rejects a periodic link measurement request, the responding STA shall transmit a Link Measurement Report frame and set the Accept/Reject Periodic Report subfield within the Periodic Report Control field to 0.
+If the Link Measurement Request frame includes the Periodic Report Request subelement and the responding STA rejects a periodic link measurement request, the responding STA shall transmit a Link Measurement Report frame and set the Accept/Reject Periodic Report subfield within the Periodic Report Control field of the Periodic Report subelement to 0.

 6.3.32.2 MLME-LINKMEASURE.request